 2. Always have a proper segmentation strategy;

-3. Utilise personalisation to offer products that customers are most likely to want to purchase, based on historical transactions or behavioural data.
+3. Utilize personalization to offer products that customers are most likely to want to purchase, based on historical transactions or behavioral data.

 If you’d like to find out more UK consumers and what drives them to be loyal to a brand, check out our latest research study, ‘How Brand Loyal are UK Consumers’.